This Is Not That: Government

 One of the most dangerous lies in America today is Christian Nationalism—the idea that the United States is God’s last great hope, and the Church and government must lock arms to preserve His kingdom.

-It’s a delusion for one simple reason: Jesus never needed or invoked governments to carry His reign forward.
+It’s a delusion for one simple reason: Jesus never needed government—and never invoked it—to carry His reign forward.
 His kingdom is not of this world, and it will outlast every flag and constitution ever written.

 So what’s the truth?

 America is not the kingdom of God, and never was.
 But it was built on the Biblical truth that people are free—not because the government says so, but because Jesus already did.
-And therefore government exists, at its best, not to manufacture that freedom but to protect the liberty that makes it livable.
+And therefore government exists, at its best, not to create freedom but to safeguard the space where freedom can be lived.

 Liberty Isn’t Freedom

-Liberty is the right to live how you want within the boundaries of law—to believe, speak, and pursue what matters to you without government interference.
+Liberty is the right to live as you choose within the boundaries of law—to believe, speak, and pursue what matters to you without government interference.
 It’s good.
-Really good.
+Which is why the Constitution exists to protect it.

 That’s why Paul could write to the Galatians under Roman rule—and still insist that “for freedom, Christ set you free” (Gal.
 5:1).